willmabm/take-home-test/README.md

 npm install
 ```

+4. in the index file of the api folder, add the github token.

-4. Once the install has been completed correctly, execute npm run start:api in the terminal, this will start the backend
+5. Once the install has been completed correctly, execute npm run start:api in the terminal, this will start the backend

 ```bash
 npm run start:api
 ```

-5. Then run in another terminal npm run start:app this will start the frontend
+6. Then run in another terminal npm run start:app this will start the frontend

 ```bash
 npm run start:app